Search Phrases That Brought Visitors to MeyerPlows.info

 One of the things about water in a plow hydraulic system is that often it will go unnoticed, because the plow keeps working.
 This is because of that deicer in the fluid.
 It only works to a certain point.
 Typically once it gets into the teens or colder, the problems will start.
 The fluid will turn to slush.
 Slush does not flow through the filter screens inside the unit.
 When you pull he filters from a unit that had slush in it you will usually find that for some reason, the filter screens are crushed.
 Rightfully so, the slush is a "solid" pushing against a screen, so the force crushes the screen.
 The screens can also crush from being clogged with debris, but we are discussing ice here.
 So you came to this site trying to find an answer, and I will give you the blunt answer....
 MAINTAIN YOUR EQUIPMENT.

-Now lets talk about the red overload (Monitor) light.
+Now lets talk about the red overload (Monitor) light, you know, the little lightening bolt icon.
 The newer (around 2013 & newer) Touchpad Controllers make it easier for you.
 The red light blinks, you count the blinks, turn the controller over, and on the back it tells you what color wire to check.
 The older Touchpad controllers, you have to pay attention.
 IF as soon as you turn it on, the red light comes on, then it is the Motor Solenoid under the hood that is pulling too many amps.
 It could be the Solenoid itself, or it could be a corroded connection of the small white trigger wire that is causing the overload.
 Connections need to be clean and tight.
 Corrosion can also travel up inside the wire creating additional resistance.

 ALL Meyer plow Touchpad controllers have built in calculations for each function of how many amps it should take to perform that function.
 The overload light means one of them is pulling too many amps.
 Which one?
 Well here are the basics: